Today, you are going to learn everything you need to know about the principle of progressive overload.

 Do I Need To Use All 10 Of These Progressive Overload Training Methods?

 Definitely not.
-I recommend you pick 3-4 of these strategies and stick to those for at least 1 year.
+I recommend you pick 3-4 strategies and stick to those for at least one year.
 My personal favorites are

 Do I Have To Progress Every workout?

-You do not have to progress every single workout because progress will never be linear.
+You do not have to progress every workout because progress will never be linear.
 Your body adapts in waves.
-At times, you’ll notice large improvements in your progress.
-Other times, you may notice extremely slow progress.
+At times, you’ll notice significant progress improvements; other times, you may see slow progress.

-Aim for weekly progress instead of daily progress. workout.
-Always keep track of your workouts and analyze what is and what isn’t working for you.
+Aim for weekly progress instead of daily progress.
+Always keep track of your workouts and analyze what is and isn’t working.

 Is progressive overload essential for hypertrophy?